SimonGsponer/r_comparisons/2_aggregating_big_data.md

 The [World Development Indicators dataset](https://data.worldbank.org/data-catalog/world-development-indicators) of the World Bank, which has about 400 000 rows, is the largest dataset I have ever worked with.
 While it is certainly too big for MS Excel, it's still far from being big data.
 For this comparison, I wanted to venture into the (for me personally) uncharted waters of analysing truly big data, which is why I came up with the following question: **How well do Base R, the [tidyverse package](https://www.tidyverse.org/), and the [data.table](https://github.com/Rdatatable/data.table/wiki) package perform when aggregating information from a dataset with 30 million rows?**

 *This comparison revolves around big data—but what is big data in the first place?
 Unfortunately, there is not really an official definition, but a practical one would describe big data as data that is so large that it doesn't fit into the RAM (the working memory) of your computer.
-Thus, this means that big data is probably one of the most relative terms of the computer science jargon: whether data is truly big depends one's machine.
+Thus, this means that big data is probably one of the most relative terms of the computer science jargon: whether data is truly big depends on one's machine.
 (My mainstream Apple laptop has 4 GB of RAM, while the supercomputer of IBM has [16 TB of RAM](https://www.csee.umbc.edu/2011/02/is-watson-the-smartest-machine-on-earth/).)
 Therefore, when I talk about big data in this comparison, I mean files that require swap memory when I load them into my 4GB RAM.*

 ## Method <a name="method"></a>